 Teacher of the Year Nomination

-Nominations for the North Dakota 2021 County Teachers of the Year are closed.
-Nominations for the North Dakota 2022 County Teachers of the Year will open January 2022.
+Nominations for the North Dakota 2022 County Teachers of the Year closed Feb.
+13, 2022.
 The 2022 county winners will have the opportunity to apply to be considered for the 2023 North Dakota Teacher of the Year Award, as well as the 2023 National Teacher of the Year Award if selected at the state level.
-Anybody can nominate outstanding teachers for the award!

 Selection Process and Timeline

 - Nominations can be completed by any parents, teachers, administrators, and community members.
 Teachers may also nominate themselves.